-- TL1 The first-tier trigger level establishes when an individual monitoring parameter is exhibiting a departure from baseline conditions (e.g. median ±2 times the standard deviation, or some other criteria determined with agreement of the Council).
+- TL1 The first-tier trigger level establishes when an individual monitoring parameter is exhibiting a departure from baseline conditions.
 If this trigger level is breached, then additional monitoring will be undertaken by the Council.
-This additional monitoring will assist characterisation of the nature and significance of changes to the baseline condition of the groundwater resource. - TL2 The second-tier trigger level is set at a threshold defining a 'significant' departure from baseline conditions and/or conditions where the risks of adverse environmental effects are increased.
+This additional monitoring will assist characterisation of the nature and significance in changes to the baseline condition of the groundwater resource; - TL2 The second-tier trigger level is set at a threshold defining a 'significant' departure from baseline conditions and/or conditions where the risks of adverse environmental effects are increased.
 If this trigger level is breached, then the Consent Holders will be required to reduce their daily water take volume in a staged manner over a set period of time.